hari-lr/Evaluation-of-Decision-Making/README.md

 - `inputs` contains the data sources used in analysis including the raw data and the LLM receipts.
 - `outputs` contains the cleaned dataset that was constructed.
 - `outputs` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
-It also includes the replication code of the original paper.
+It also includes the replication code of the original paper and summary statistics files.
 - `scripts` contains the R scripts used to simulate, download and clean data.

 ## How to Run